zoecloe88/n3rd_game/docs/ERROR_HANDLING_GUIDE.md

 # Error Handling Guide

 ## Overview

 This document describes the comprehensive error handling strategy used throughout the N3RD Trivia Game application.

+> **Related**: See [ADR-007: Error Handling Strategy](./ADRs/007-error-handling-strategy.md) for the architectural decision that established this error handling approach.

 ## Error Handling Philosophy